lvulliard/VisuMPN/README.md

 # Myeloproliferative neoplasm patient cohort data visualization

 This web application allows the user to explore interactively data from a cohort of 113 myeloproliferative neoplasm (MPN) blood donors and 15 healthy blood controls.
+To ensure that the dependencies are fulfilled, you can install the packages needed by running the install_dependencies.R script:

+	Rscript install_dependencies.R

 ## Features